-Bob has been a member of the Association of Certified Fraud Examiners and the Heartland ACFE for 12 years.
-During that time, he has served as a Director for the local board and as a member of the editorial advisory committee for the ACFE’s “Fraud Magazine”.
-He is also a Certified Public Accountant (CPA) and a member of the Nebraska Society of CPAs; Certified Information Systems Security Professional (CISSP); Certified in Financial Forensics (CFF); Certified Fraud Examiner (CFE); and AccessData Certified Examiner (ACE).
+Bob has been a member of the Association of Certified Fraud Examiners and the Heartland ACFE for 15 years.
+During that time, he has served on the board and as a member of the editorial advisory committee for the ACFE’s “Fraud Magazine”.
+He is also a Certified Public Accountant (CPA) and a member of the Nebraska Society of CPAs; Certified Information Systems Security Professional (CISSP); GIAC Security Essentials Certification (GSEC); General Certified in Financial Forensics (CFF); Certified Fraud Examiner (CFE); a certified Paraben computer forensics examiner; and formerly an AccessData Certified Examiner (ACE).

 Areas of Practice

 - University of Nebraska College of Law, Juris Doctor, 1991

 - University of Nebraska College of Business, Masters in Business Administration, 1991